peereflits/Shared.Commanding/README.md

 > **Note:** This is *not* the [CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs) | [Martin Fowler](https://www.martinfowler.com/bliki/CQRS.html)

-This library contains a number of `abstract classes` that realize this principle/pattern by implementing the following `interfaces` (=pseudo code):
+This library contains a number of `abstract classes` that realize this principle/pattern by implementing the following `interfaces` (note this is pseudo code):

 ``` csharp
 public interface ICommand